zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 ## 4. Final Review

-Review the logs to ensure the evaluation is using the right data and the results are as expected.
+Review the logs to confirm that the evaluation is using the correct data and that the outcome match your expectation.

 {% image %}
 ![Review Access Condition Evaluation Logs](/assets/ytp/access/integration/review-evaluation-logs.gif)